 - supports tourism and economic development in communities along a designated byway.

-- unique signs, markers, brochures and ongoing promotional efforts can enhance a community’s “marketability.”
+- unique signs (on state highways), markers, brochures and ongoing promotional efforts can enhance a community’s “marketability.”

 - promotes partnerships between local governments, businesses, civic groups and community leaders.